The tiny, default, unisex photo thumbnail haunted me for days.

 It’s the message bestowed by the hijab that resonates with millions of women around the world: that hijab is truly liberating, not suffocating, limiting, or diminishing.
 I have the right to decide who sees what, and when and where.
 And I choose to allow my actions and values to determine my worth.
 So if feminism is based on the idea that a woman has the sole right to make and implement her choices, hijab is arguably the most progressive form of it.

 It’s been a few years since I first created my LinkedIn account.
 Since then, I’ve completed my master’s degree.
 After a summer abroad as a reporter with the Associated Press in Jerusalem, I’m back to square one: hunting for that elusive dream job.

 Every once in a while, I log on to update my profile.
 In fact, I did this once more while writing this story.
 This time, though, I didn’t obsess on that burdensome thumbnail.
 I’ve since uploaded a profile picture—one taken quickly by a friend, in a shabby office space with a green screen.

 I still worry that the picture might work against me, but I try to ignore those devilish thoughts.
 Who cares?
 They’ll find out soon enough, right?
 And I hope that I’ve worked hard enough to prove—to myself and to you—that what I’ve accomplished and what I have yet to accomplish should not be influenced by that leopard-print scarf I nabbed at the sale rack.

-Yousur Alhlou ’12, M.J. ’14, a former California editorial assistant, is a (hijabi) journalist for hire.
+Yousur Alhlou ’12, M.J. ’14, a former California editorial assistant, is a (hijabi) journalist now working as a videographer for the NY Times.
 Tweet her at @yousuralhlou.

 From the Winter 2014 Gender Assumptions issue of California.